College of Education & Human Sciences

 Delta State University uses multiple measures to determine teacher effectiveness.
-Undergraduate students complete a Teacher Work Sample and Teacher Intern Assessment Instrument that allows the EPP to determine if candidates are well prepared to enter the profession in terms of lesson planning, student understanding, the learning environment, and professional responsibilities.
+Undergraduate students complete the Impact on Student Learning (ISL) assignment and Teacher Intern Assessment Instrument that allows the EPP to determine if candidates are well prepared to enter the profession in terms of lesson planning, student understanding, the learning environment, and professional responsibilities.

 Additionally, DSU partnered with multiple K-12 districts and EPP graduates to conduct Case Studies to determine the effectiveness of its graduates in the field.
 These have continued in the format of monitoring graduates’ performance on the Professional Growth Rubric (PGR), the statewide instrument used by principals to observe and evaluate teachers in the classroom.